ooosaretin/google-search-cypress/README.md

 ![Google Search Test Screenshot](path/to/screenshot.png)

-## Contributing
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-Make sure to include tests for any new features or bug fixes.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.